Curtis Smith was first appointed to the Pittsburgh Commission on Human Relations by Mayor Tom Murphy in 1995.

 Commissioner Smith is the author of The BYAM Method of Self-Defense, which teaches his philosophy and methods of defense and training, and owns his own company, Universal Professional Training, which offers karate lessons for underprivileged youth and teens.
-He is a national police instructor for impact weapons for the Security and Law Enforcement Training Department under the United States Veterans Administration Medical Center, a chemical instructor under the Mace Security International Law Enforcement Division, and a tactical instructor for BTLS.
+He is a national police instructor of impact weapons for the Security and Law Enforcement Training Department under the United States Veterans Administration Medical Center, a chemical instructor under the Mace Security International Law Enforcement Division, and a tactical instructor for BTLS.

 Commissioner Smith received the University of Pittsburgh Chancellor’s Award for Staff Excellence in 2005.
-His BYAM Buy Yourself a Minute Self Defense Program was featured in the US News and World Report’s 2009 America’s Best Colleges Edition.
-Commissioner Smith has also been voted The Best Cop or the runner up every year since 2004 in The Pitt News’ annual “Best Of… Edition.”
-Commissioner Smith also participates in the Kinder Kinetics and Saturday’s Kids programs at the University of Pittsburgh, is a member of the Fraternal Order of Police (FOP), and is also a police instructor at the Criminal Justice Training Center of Pennsylvania.
+His BYAM (Buy Yourself a Minute) Self-Defense Program was featured in the US News and World Report’s 2009 America’s Best Colleges Edition.
+Commissioner Smith has also been voted “Best Cop” or the runner up every year since 2004 in The Pitt News’ annual “Best Of… Edition.”
+Commissioner Smith also participates in the Kinder Kinetics and Saturday’s Kids programs at the University of Pittsburgh, is a member of the Fraternal Order of Police (FOP), and is a police instructor at the Criminal Justice Training Center of Pennsylvania.